arturz/fork-with-emitter/README.md

     emit(event, listener),

     /*
+      Returned/resolved data from async function will be passed to master's request.
+    */
+    onRequest(event, listener),
+    onceRequest(event, listener),

+    removeRequestListener(event, listener),

+    /*
-      Returns Promise that resolves with data resolved from master's .on() listener.
+      Returns Promise that resolves with data resolved from master's .onRequest() listener.
       Rejects if response is not sent after 10 seconds.
     */
     request(event, listener, maximumTimeout = 10)
   },

   /*
-    Returns if process is slave/was forked.
+    Is true when process is slave/was forked, otherwise is false.
-    same as process.send === 'function'
+    Same as process.send === 'function'
   */
   isSlave
 }